Vinsengi/PP1-HTML-CSS/README.md

 * CSS
     * The Website was styled using custom CSS in an external file.
 * Visual Studio Code
-    * The website was developed using Visual Studio Code IDE
+    * The website was developed using Gitpod IDE
 * GitHub
     * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git